zenith110/Gerbot/README.md

 ## Contributing
 You will need to first fork the repo, then submit a pull request that will be reviewed by the development team.

 For suggestions/concerns please submit an issues ticket.
-Feel free to join us and become part of the development community through here: https://discord.gg/YM5QRzx
+Feel free to join us and become part of the development community through here: https://discord.gg/YM5QRzx and post your inquiries/suggests in the #bot-chat channel.
+You may also request to join the team there as well.

 ## Creating a sample plugin